Bandwidth/bandwidth-cli/README.md

 Finds a specified quantity of numbers based on a set of query parameters.
 At least one query parameter is required.
 You may choose to order any number of the orders found.

+Use the switches/options below to specify query parameters.

 switches/options